-Ms. McCrae Kessler is President and Co-Founder of Facet Power.
-She is an international environmental law, policy, sustainable development, and carbon markets expert with a talent for mitigating regulatory, adoption, and project development risk for emerging recycling, renewable energy, and climate technologies and a passion for maximizing their environmental, social, and economic impact. .
+Ms. McCrae Kessler is an international environmental law, environmental law, policy, sustainable development, and carbon markets expert with a talent for mitigating regulatory, adoption, and project development risk in emerging recycling, renewable energy, and climate technologies.
+She has a passion for maximizing the environmental, climate, social, and economic impact of every action.

-Ms. McCrae Kessler is also Founder and Director of the U.S. Biochar Coalition, a member driven association of businesses in biochar, agriculture, forestry, and climate industry sectors joining together to advocate for the growth of the biochar industry in the U.S.
+Ms. McCrae Kessler is also Founder and Director of the U.S. Biochar Coalition, an industry association she created in 2023 to unify the voice of biochar, agriculture, forestry, climate tech, and carbon removal industry stakeholders in advocacy for and development of market, policy, and economic conditions to catalyze biochar industry growth.

 Prior to co-founding Facet, Ms. McCrae Kessler served as Chief Commercialization Officer at Pennsaco Technologies, a negative emissions thermal conversion company.
 Ms. McCrae Kessler developed innovative circular business models and cross sector applications to convert organic, municipal and plastic wastes into renewable electricity, green hydrogen and biochar, and carbon removals. sa negative emissions technology company, where she to create innovative circulate biomass waste solutions for carbon draw down, soil health and landscape restoration, food, water and climate security, and sustainable development in sub-Saharan Africa.